 Bond’s idiosyncratic structure inspired numerous engineering feats - including curved furnishings, and the fire escape’s conversion into open-air courtyard and wheelchair access point - but its most innovative feature is the seamless sound and lighting system.

-The designers sourced efficient technology, deconstructed the mechanics, and reassembled the components inside a succession of rib-like divisions in the bar’s walls and ceiling.
+HACHEM sourced efficient technology, deconstructed the mechanics, and reassembled the components inside a succession of rib-like divisions in the bar’s walls and ceiling.

 Both lighting and sound can be programmed, or controlled live at various consuls - defining the mood, the pace, the colour of Bond - in a heartbeat.
 Sound literally fills the room while lights arc and ripple, in play with all surfaces.